tisaconundrum2/tisaconundrum2/README.md

-<h1 align="center">Hi 👋, I'm Nicholas</h1>
+<h1 align="center">Ahhh!
+You found me.</h1>
-<h3 align="center">I am a passionate Full Stack developer from California, living in Pheonix</h3>
+<h3 align="center">Anyway, hi, I'm Nicholas a passionate Backend developer from California, was in Pheonix, now in Pittsburgh PA</h3>
 <body>
 Thank you for visiting my page today, below you'll find a few things I'm working on and some of my interests.
-I could tell you about how I like to take long walks on the beach, but we both know that would be a lie since I live in Phoenix.
-What beaches even exist in Phoenix?
-None, except for a fake one next to a resort.
-We can talk about that later.
+I could tell you about how I like to take long walks on the beach, but we both know that would be a lie since I live in Pittsburgh, we do have a river though.
+I don't walk that though.
+We can talk about it later.
 <br><br>I've been at it with Software Engineering for a while now.
 I created my first real big program back when I was 14 for a science teacher of mine.
 She was having issues getting files transfered from her slow AF computer onto a flash drive, so I wrote some software for her that could get it transfered in an hour as opposed to the 3 that Windows at the time was predicting.
 My next larger project was a parrot like chat bot.
-You could teach it phrases and through some very complicated and convoluted logic it could repeat what you said.
+You could teach it phrases and through some very complicated and convoluted logic (literally all if statements) it could repeat what you said.
 An example of that is like below<br><br>

 Me: Hi!<br>
 AI: Hi!
 How are you?<br>